Depreciation of IT Assets: Definition, Types & Calculation

 How can InvGate Asset Management help?

-With InvGate's automatic depreciation functionality, you can:
+With InvGate Asset Management's automated depreciation functionality, you can:

-- Create customized depreciation rules tailored to specific asset types and manufacturers
+• Create customized depreciation rules tailored to specific asset types and manufacturers.

-- Set precise depreciation periods and define the useful life of your assets
+• Set precise depreciation periods and define the useful life of your assets.

-- Automatically calculate and update asset values.
+• Automatically calculate and update asset values across your entire inventory.

 Factors influencing IT asset depreciation